 Comprehensive TBI Diagnosis & Treatment in Ft.
 Lauderdale

 The term “mild traumatic brain injury,” or mild TBI, is a bit of a misnomer.
 Despite the “mild” designation, the negative effects of TBI on the injured patient and his loved ones can be significant.
-Worse, symptoms of mild TBI are often undetected at the time of the initial injury.
+Worse, symptoms of TBI are often undetected at the time of the initial injury.

 Mild TBI – also known as a concussion – can occur as the result of a forceful impact or movement of the head, causing a brief spell of confusion, disorientation, or loss of memory or consciousness.
 Often, the injured person simply “shakes it off” and seems normal after the incident, only to experience post-injury symptoms that need to be promptly addressed by a neurologist.

-At RadiusTBI, our highly skilled neurologists are especially adept at diagnosing mild TBI and, along with our team of psychologists and physical therapists, they provide the most advanced techniques in effectively treating mild TBI.
+At RadiusTBI, our highly skilled neurologists are especially adept at diagnosing TBI and, along with our team of psychologists and physical therapists, they provide the most advanced techniques in effectively treating mild TBI.

 Fast Facts About Mild TBI

 - Falls are the number one cause of traumatic brain injury.